Items tagged “spine”

-Epidural lipomatosis refers to an excessive accumulation of fat within the spinal epidural space, typically in the lumbar region, such that the thecal sac is compressed, and in some instances results in compressive symptoms.
-Epidemiology Demographic of affected individuals reflects the underl...
+Epidural lipomatosis refers to an excessive accumulation of fat within the spinal epidural space resulting in compression of the thecal sac.
+In severe cases, compression may be symptomatic.
+The lumbar region is most frequently affected.
+Epidemiology The demographics of affected individuals ref...

 Extension tear drop fracture